Aydeniztr/Git-lite/README.md

 ```
 ___author: Ahmet Yigit AYDENIZ | Aydeniztr___

- py-git is a program for who uses a very slow computer to install a repo using git-cli
+ py-git is a program for who uses a very slow computer to clone a repo using git-cli
  like ish users on ios and IPados or you have a poor connection or you want to save data
  via without surfing on github instead just installing just what you want from command line